zhangshuyun/gitaly/doc/DESIGN.md

 #### Specific Git Workload Characteristics That Make Remote File Systems and Containerization of Gitaly Challenging

-**IMPORTANT:** The above characteristics and assumptions combine with specific Git workloads to create challenging compute characteristics - high burst CPU utilization, high burst memory utilization and high burst storage channel utilization.
+**IMPORTANT:** The above characteristics and assumptions combined with specific Git workloads create challenging compute characteristics - high burst CPU utilization, high burst memory utilization and high burst storage channel utilization.
 Bursts in these compute needs are based on Git usage patterns - how much content, how dense (e.g. binaries) and how often.

 These workload characteristics are not fundamentally predictable across the portfolio of source code that a given GitLab server may need to store.
 Large monorepos might exist at companies with few employees.
 Binaries storage - while not considered an ideal file type for Git file systems - is common in some industry segments or project types.
 This means that architecting a GitLab instance with built-in Git headroom limitations causes unexpected limitations of specific Git usage patterns of the people using the instance.

 These are some of the most challenging git workloads for Git:
 - Large scale monorepos (commits and packs for full clones are very large).
 - High commit volume on a single repository (commits and packs for full clones are very frequent).
-- Binaries stored in the Git file system.
+- Binaries stored in the Git object database.
 (In GitLab Git LFS can be redirected to PaaS storage).
 - Full history cloning - due to packfile creation requirements.

 The above workload factors compound together when a given workload has more than one characteristic.